-- n Border entry measures to minimise risk of importing
+- Border entry measures to minimise risk of importing

-- n COVID-19 cases applied.
+- COVID-19 cases applied.

-- n Contact tracing.
+- Contact tracing.

-- n Stringent self-isolation and quarantine.
+- Stringent self-isolation and quarantine.

-- n Intensive testing for COVID-19.
+- Intensive testing for COVID-19.

-- n Physical distancing encouraged.
+- Physical distancing not required but might be encouraged.

-- n Mass gatherings over 500 cancelled.
+- Mass gatherings over 500 cancelled.

-- n Stay home if you are sick, report flu-like symptoms.
+- Stay home if you are sick, report flu-like symptoms.

-- n Wash and dry hands, cough into elbow, do not touch your face.
+- Wash and dry hands, cough into elbow, do not touch your face.